-- WAC revisions change responsibility to the owner.
-Skagit County Public Health has historically required and would like to continue to require, record drawing (and after the fact site plans) be developed and submitted by licensed designers or certified installer.
-Homeowner drawn record drawings would be accepted when they are the installer of record with this proposal.
-This language for review to document existing practices. - C Additional information on what certify entails. - (2) The record drawing shall be the responsibility of the designer or installer of record.
-Only individuals certified in Skagit County as installers or Washington State licensed designers are permitted to develop, certify with stamp/signature and date, and submit record drawings, unless the homeowner is the designer or installer of record. - (3) In addition to the requirements set out in WAC 246-272A-0265, the record drawing shall contain: - (a) A permanent landmark, such as a property corner, structure, or geologic feature, by which the OSS can be located at a future date; and - (b) A north arrow; and - (c) Horizontal scale bars at a scale appropriate to fill a minimum eight-and-one-half-inch by 11-inch drawing. - in order to finalize an OSS permit, an as-built record drawing is required to be submitted.
-Historically, the timeline for submitting these documents has varied widely.
-To ensure processes are complete and the records for the OSS are finalized, we are proposing timeline be established. - (4) The designer of record or installer shall submit the as-built record drawing and Health Officer approved cover sheet to the Health Officer in a timely manner of the final inspection completed by the department. - Added expansion permits as these are systems that go into immediate use.
-Changed must to shall.
-Changed "other" to reference the previous remaining situations. - (a) For repair permits, expansion permits, and new gravity system permits, the record drawing shall be submitted within 90 calendar days of the final inspection. - (b) For all installations not included in (a), the record drawing shall be submitted prior to department issuing approval for use as referenced in SCC 12.05.210. - Some industry professionals have requested or been in support of Public Health requesting a copy of the certification required in DS&G during the finalization of a permit.
-Public Health has included here as proposal to support industry request and receive feedback from the Board. - Change to 'may be requested' - (c) For designs using filter media coarse sand media or ASTM C-33 sand, a copy of the written certification from the supplier that the media conforms to the media specifications outlined in DOH RDS&G may be requested.
+- (1) See WAC 246-272A-0265, as adopted in 12.05.025. - (2) The record drawing shall be the responsibility of the designer or installer of record.
+Only individuals certified in Skagit County as installers or Washington State licensed designers are permitted to develop, certify with stamp/signature and date, and submit record drawings, unless the homeowner is the designer or installer of record. - (3) In addition to the requirements set out in WAC 246-272A-0265, the record drawing shall contain: - (a) A permanent landmark, such as a property corner, structure, or geologic feature, by which the OSS can be located at a future date; and - (b) A north arrow; and - (c) Horizontal scale bars at a scale appropriate to fill a minimum eight-and-one-half-inch by 11-inch drawing. - (4) The designer of record or installer shall submit the as-built record drawing and Health Officer approved cover sheet to the Health Officer in a timely manner of the final inspection completed by the department. - (a) For repair permits, expansion permits, and new gravity system permits, the record drawing shall be submitted within 90 calendar days of the final inspection. - (b) For all installations not included in (a), the record drawing shall be submitted prior to department issuing approval for use as referenced in SCC 12.05.210. - (c) For designs using filter media coarse sand media or ASTM C-33 sand, a copy of the written certification from the supplier that the media conforms to the media specifications outlined in DOH RDS&G may be requested.

--(Ord.
+(Ord.
 O20160001 (Att.
 A); Ord.
 O20160001 (Att.
 A); Ord.
 O20070010 (part))

-12.05.160 Operation, monitoring monitoring, and maintenance.
+12.05.160 Operation, monitoring, and maintenance.